Why relocate to Cork?

 Cork was voted the “Capital of Culture” and it is easy to see why – home to such events as the annual Cork Jazz Festival and Culture Night.
 The city has a bustling theatre scene with Cork Opera House and The Everyman Theatre – there’s always something to entertain you!
-From music to sports, nature, historical walks, culture and entertainment – Cork will have something to please everyone.
+From music to sports, nature, historical walks, culture and entertainment – it has something to please everyone.
 It has many local wonderful cafés, shops and restaurants, and these continue to grow every year.
 The county boasts literary and entertainment greats as natives, such as Frank O’Connor, Graham Norton and Cillian Murphy.
 Here Corkonians warmly welcome tourists from all over the world who visit Ireland’s largest county for its beautiful beaches, legendary food and lively culture.

 Meet Others Who Have Made the Move

 French Account Manager for Voxpro, Alexandra Varlot

 I worked in Dublin and Belfast in the past but had never even visited Cork before, so it’s nice to be in a different place.
-Generally, I think that people make the place and I’ve met some really nice people, so now Cork feels like home.
+Generally, I think that people make the place and I’ve met some really nice people, so now it feels like home.

 Currently, I live in Mahon and my commute to work is much nicer now than in the past – and shorter too.
 It’s a five-minute cycle along the lake and it’s a beautiful way to start the day with the pink and orange sunrise reflecting on the lake.
 In comparison to Dublin, life in Cork is much more affordable.
 I’m renting a large house with three friends and we even have a gym room.
 That sort of lifestyle wasn’t affordable when I lived in Dublin.

-For me, the best thing about living in Cork is the social environment and how authentic, kind-hearted, helpful and encouraging the people around me are; that’s what makes Cork a great place to relocate to.
+For me, the best thing about living here is the social environment and how authentic, kind-hearted, helpful and encouraging the people around me are; that’s what makes Cork a great place to relocate to.

 EMEA Sales Director for AlienVault, Joe Driver